 This article on special situation investing was written by Jack Lyons.
 Jack has worked as an equity analyst and auditor in Dublin, Ireland.
-He focuses on applying a quantitative net net and Acquirer’s Multiple strategy in his personal account.
-Article image (Creative Commons) by Geralt, edited by The Broken Leg.
+He focuses on applying a quantitative net net and Acquirer's Multiple strategy in his personal account.
+Article image (Creative Commons) by Geralt, edited by Broken Leg Investing.

 Are you a fan of free gifts?